 Section Four: Organization & Management

 This section goes into detail about you and any others who may have ownership interest in the firm.
+The small law firm business model section here should incorporated into the management documentation.
 Do not be afraid to brag a bit!

 - What is your educational background?

 - Why are you the right person to run your firm?